 All derivatives in scope of IFRS 9, including those linked to unquoted equity investments, are measured at fair value.
-Value changes are recognised in profit or loss unless the Company has elected to apply hedge accounting by designating the derivative as a hedging instrument in an eligible hedging relationship.
+Value changes are recognised in the statement of profit or loss unless the Company has elected to apply hedge accounting by designating the derivative as a hedging instrument in an eligible hedging relationship.